TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 We do not collect special categories of Personal Information about you (this includes details about your race or ethnicity, religious or philosophical beliefs, political opinions, trade union membership, information about your health and genetic and biometric data).
 However, particular preferences and sexual orientation depend on how you use our Website and services.
 The processing of such Sensitive Personal Information may be necessary to provide some of our service to you.

-**How is Your Personal Information Collected?**
+How is Your Personal Information Collected?

 We use different methods to collect data from and about you including through:

-*   **_Direct interactions. _** Information that you provide when carrying out search queries on our Website or by filling in forms on our Website, in particular at the time of registering to use our Website, subscribing to our service, posting material, taking part in surveys, entering a contest or promotion sponsored by us, when reporting a problem with our Website, or requesting further services.
+*   **_Direct interactions._** Information that you provide when carrying out search queries on our Website or by filling in forms on our Website, in particular at the time of registering to use our Website, subscribing to our service, posting material, taking part in surveys, entering a contest or promotion sponsored by us, when reporting a problem with our Website, or requesting further services.
 *   **_Automated technologies or interactions_** .
-See “_Third-party Use of Cookies and Other Tracking Technologies_” for details of how we may automatically collect your personal data.
+See “ _Third-party Use of Cookies and Other Tracking Technologies_” for details of how we may automatically collect your personal data.

-**User Contributions**
+User Contributions

 We may provide areas on our Website where you can post information about yourself and others and communicate with others, upload content (e.g., pictures, videos, audio files, etc.), and post comments or reviews of content found on the Website.
-Such postings are governed by our terms of use found at https://www.Tube8.com/information#terms.
+Such postings are governed by our terms of use found at https://www.Tube8.com/information#terms .
 You should be aware that any Personal Information you submit, display, or publish in public areas of our website is considered publicly available and can be read, collected, used, and disclosed by others.
 We cannot control who reads your posting or what other users may do with the information you voluntarily post, so we encourage you to exercise discretion and caution with respect to your Personal Information.
 To request removal of your personal information from our website, please refer to the section “your rights related to your personal information” in this policy.

-**Information Collected Through Automatic Data Collection Technologies**
+Information Collected Through Automatic Data Collection Technologies

 As you navigate through and interact with our Website, we use automatic data collection technologies to collect certain information about your equipment, browsing actions and patterns, including information such as your IP address, browser type, operating system, the referring web page, pages visited, location, your mobile carrier, device information, search terms, and cookie information.

 The technologies we use for this automatic data collection may include:

-*   **Cookies (or browser cookies)**.
+*   **Cookies (or browser cookies)** .
 Cookies are small text files that are stored in your web browser or downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie, and allow a website to recognize a user’s device.

 We currently use the following types of cookies:

-*   _Cookies that are strictly necessary_: These are cookies that are required for the operation of our Website.
+*   _Cookies that are strictly necessary_ : These are cookies that are required for the operation of our Website.
 These include, for example, cookies that enable a user to log in to our Website and to check if a user is allowed access to a particular service or content.
-*   _Analytical cookies_: These cookies allow us to recognize and count the number of users and to see how users use and explore our Website.
+*   _Analytical cookies_ : These cookies allow us to recognize and count the number of users and to see how users use and explore our Website.
 These cookies help us to improve our Website, for example by ensuring that all users are able to find what they are looking for easily.
-*   _Functionality cookies_: These cookies are not essential, but help us to personalize and enhance your online experience on our Website.
+*   _Functionality cookies_ : These cookies are not essential, but help us to personalize and enhance your online experience on our Website.
 This type of cookies allows us to recognize you when you return to our Website and to remember, for example, your choice of language.
-*   _Targeting cookies_: These cookies record the visit of a user on our Website, the pages a user has visited and the links a user has followed in order to enable us to make our Website more relevant to the users' interests.
+*   _Targeting cookies_ : These cookies record the visit of a user on our Website, the pages a user has visited and the links a user has followed in order to enable us to make our Website more relevant to the users' interests.
 *   We do not require that you accept cookies and you may withdraw your consent to our use of cookies at any time by adjusting your browser’s privacy settings.
 However, if you decline to accept cookies, some functionality on our Website may be disabled and you may be unable to access certain parts of our Website.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you direct your browser to our Website.
 Cookies can be either session cookies or persistent cookies.
 A session cookie expires automatically when you close your browser.
 A persistent cookie will remain until it expires or you delete your cookies.
 Expiration dates are set in the cookies themselves. some may expire after a few minutes while others may expire after multiple year

-*   **Web Beacons**.
+*   **Web Beacons** .
 Pages of our Website and our e-mails may contain small electronic files known as web beacons (also known as clear gifs, pixel tags, single-pixel gifs and web bugs) that are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users or to access cookies.
-*   **Analytics**.
+*   **Analytics** .
 We use third party analytics and advertising tools and technologies, in particular Google Analytics and DoubleClick provided by Google, Inc., USA (“Google”).
 These tools and technologies collect and analyze certain types of information, including IP addresses, device and software identifiers, referring and exit URLs, onsite behavior and usage information, feature use metrics and statistics, usage and purchase history, media access control address (MAC Address), mobile unique device identifiers, and other similar information via the use of cookies.
 The information generated by Google Analytics and DoubleClick about your use of the Website (including your IP address) may be transmitted to and stored by Google on servers in the United States.
 Because we activated IP anonymization for Google Analytics and Double Click, Google will anonymize the last octet of a particular IP address.
 Only in exceptional cases, the full IP address is sent to and shortened by Google servers in the USA.
 Google will use this information for the purpose of evaluating your use of the Website, compiling reports on Website activity and managing advertising content.
-To learn how you can opt out from this information collection by Google see “_Choices About How We Collect, Use and Disclose Your Personal Information_” below.
+To learn how you can opt out from this information collection by Google see “ _Choices About How We Collect, Use and Disclose Your Personal Information_ ” below.

-**Third-party Use of Cookies and Other Tracking Technologies**
+Third-party Use of Cookies and Other Tracking Technologies

 Some content or applications, including advertisements, on the Website are served by third parties, including advertisers, ad networks and servers, content providers and application providers.
 These third parties may use cookies alone or in conjunction with web beacons or other tracking technologies to collect information about you when you use our Website.
 Unless expressly stated otherwise, our website does not provide any Personal Information to these third parties, however they may collect information, including Personal Information, such as internet protocol (IP) address, browser type and version, time zone setting and location, operating system and platform and other technology on the devices you use to access this Website.
 They may use this information to provide you with interest-based advertising or other targeted content.

 We do not control these third parties’ tracking technologies or how they may be used.
 If you have any questions about an advertisement or other targeted content, you should contact the responsible provider directly.
-For information about how you can opt out of receiving targeted advertising from many providers, see “_Choices About How We Collect, Use and Disclose Your Personal Information_”.
+For information about how you can opt out of receiving targeted advertising from many providers, see “ _Choices About How We Collect, Use and Disclose Your Personal Information_ ”.

-**How We Use Your Personal Data**
+How We Use Your Personal Data

 We will only use your personal data when the applicable local law allows us to.
 Most commonly, we will use your personal data in the following circumstances: